bjacquemet/constantvigier/content/creations/yoyo.md

 youtube = "wmnmZuzr-Kk"

 +++
-film created in May 2020
+film created in May 2020.

 The narrative of this short screendance is inspired by the situation of lockdown during the Covid-19 pandemic.

-Dancers : Claire Souet, Rimbaud Patron and Marge Hendrick
+Dancers : Claire Souet, Rimbaud Patron and Marge Hendrick.

-Music : Dan O'Connor's "Copper Mountains"
+Music : Dan O'Connor's "Copper Mountains".

-Director / Choreographer / Editor : Constant Vigier
+Director / Choreographer / Editor : Constant Vigier.